 With eventually consistent systems, there is a period of time in which all copies of the data are not synchronized.
 This may be acceptable for read-only applications and data stores that do not change often, like historical archives.
-By the same token, it may also be appropriate for high-write use cases in which the database is capturing information like logs, which will only be read at a later point in time.
+By the same token, it may also be appropriate for write-intensive use cases in which the database is capturing information like logs, which will only be read at a later point in time.
 Key-value and wide column stores are typically eventually consistent.

 Eventually consistent systems must be able to accommodate conflicting updates in individual records.
 Because writes can be applied to any copy of the data, it is possible and not uncommon for writes to conflict with one another.
 Some systems like Riak use vector clocks to determine the ordering of events and to ensure that the most recent operation wins in the case of a conflict.
-Other systems like CouchDB retain all conflicting values and allow the user to resolve the conflict.
-Another approach, followed by Cassandra, is simply to assume the greatest value is the correct one.
-For these reasons, writes tend to perform well in eventually consistent systems, but updates can involve trade-offs that complicate the application significantly.
+Other systems like CouchDB retain all conflicting values and push the responsibility to resolving conflict back to the user.
+Another approach, followed by Cassandra, is simply to assume the latest value is the correct one.
+For these reasons, inserts tend to perform well in eventually consistent systems, but updates and deletes can involve trade-offs that complicate the application significantly.